novedevo/nove.dev/content/skills.md

 Learn from the best.

 ### JavaScript
-This is my most recently acquired language.
+This is a more recently acquired language.
 I use it for basic interactivity on this website (e.g. the theme button in the header).
 In an effort to improve my skills with the language, I'm working on a [video game](/phaser/) using the Phaser.js game design framework.
 I'm intrigued by React and Next.js.
 If you check back later, maybe there will be some more of that hosted here.